eniagreen/botml/README.md

 #### Specification

-The specification line is needed to tell BotML that it can load the file.
+The specification line is needed to tell Botml that it can load the file.

 This *must* be the first line of any `.bot` file.